-Candidates for graduation should file their applications with the Director of Admissions and Records (Wesson Campus), Admissions Coordinator (Natchez Campus), and Dean of Student Services (Simpson County Center) for diploma, or departmental certificate not later than the end of the first three weeks of the semester in which they plan to graduate, or if a summer graduate, not later than the beginning of the summer term in which they expect to graduate.
+Candidates for graduation should file their applications with the Director of Enrollment Services (Wesson Campus), Admissions Coordinator (Natchez Campus), and Dean of Student Services (Simpson County Center) for diploma, or departmental certificate by the posted deadline each semester.

 A non-refundable graduation fee of \$40 is charged to each student participating in the graduation ceremony.
 The fee, which is subject to change, is due and payable at the time of application for graduation.
 This fee covers the expense of diploma, cap and gown.
 The fee will be waived for those that choose not to participate in the graduation ceremony.
 All students who apply for graduation after the deadline will be assessed a late fee.